Butterflies are always looking for nectar, so if you can provide the tastiest meal, you can keep them around!

 Body

-Butterflies andflowers were made for each other, and there are certain flowers that butterflies absolutely love to be around.
-As a French poet once pointed out, “Butterflies are flying flowers, and flowers are tethered butterflies.”
-Here are some of the best plants that attract butterflies!
+Butterflies andflowers were made for each other.
+As a French poet once pointed out, âButterflies are flying flowers, and flowers are tethered butterflies.â Here is our list of the best plants that attract butterflies to the garden, with their respective common and Latin names, along with some advice on how to grow them.

-In attracting butterflies to your garden, it’s important to understand what they want most out of life: nectar.
+In attracting butterflies, it’s important to understand what they want most out of life: nectar.
 The ancients, who believed that nectar fell directly from heaven, named it after the wines of the gods.

 To attract butterflies to your garden, it’s best to include a range of food sources.
-You’ll need flowers with 1) nectar (for adults) as well as 2) “host” plants for caterpillars.
+You’ll need flowers with 1) nectar (for adults) as well as 2) âhostâ plants for caterpillars.

-Now if you want to keep butterflies in your yard (and support these declining pollinators), you must have those host plantswhere they can lay their eggs (some butterfly species are fussier than others as to what plants are best); once the larvae hatch, the host plants will serve as food for the developing caterpillars.
+Now if you want to keep butterflies in your yard (and support these declining pollinators), you must have those host plants where they can lay their eggs (some butterfly species are fussier than others as to what plants are best); once the larvae hatch, the host plants will serve as food for the developing caterpillars.Â

-A butterfly’s wish listalso includes sunny, open spaces, shelter from the wind, and fresh water.
+A butterflyâs wish list also includes sunny, open spaces, shelter from the wind, and fresh water.Â

-Just placing some flat stones around your yard and garden gives a place for butterflies to “sunbathe” so that they can rest and warm their wings for flying.
+Just placing some flat stones around your yard and garden gives a place for butterflies to âsunbatheâ so that they can rest and warm their wings for flying.

 A bird bath or even a shallow basin can provide water.
 In nature, butterflies often gather around mud puddles to get the minerals they need.
 As the water evaporates, it leaves behind valuable salts and minerals that butterflies need.
 Some garden stores even sell pudding stones.